justinclift/wasmGraph1/README.md

 No backface culling (yet), so the rear edges can be seen through the objects, this is just a super simple test for the moment. :wink:

-Use the wasd, arrow, or numpad keys to move the square around.  <-- not yet implemented
+Use the wasd, arrow, or numpad keys to rotate the objects around the origin.

 Note - The code for this started from https://github.com/stdiopt/gowasm-experiments, and has been fairly radically reworked from there. :smile: